MDVE/MicroPython_ESP32_psRAM_LoBo/README.md

 ```
 ./BUILD.sh
 ```
-You can use -jn option (n=number of cores to use) to make the build process faster (it only takes les than 15 seconds with -j4).
+You can use -jn option to make the build process faster.
 If using too high **n** the build may fail, if that happens, run build again or run without the -j option.

 If no errors are detected, you can now flash the MicroPython firmware to your board.
 Run:
 ```